Nick Hornby: Film

+Stage

-StageHigh Fidelity was also the basis for a 2006 eponymous musical that shifted the action to Brooklyn; its book is by David Lindsay-Abaire with lyrics by Amanda Green, and music created by Tom Kitt.
+High Fidelity was also the basis for a 2006 eponymous musical that shifted the action to Brooklyn; its book is by David Lindsay-Abaire with lyrics by Amanda Green, and music created by Tom Kitt.
 The production ran for a month in Boston, then moved to Broadway, closing after 18 previews and 14 regular performances.

+Television

-TelevisionAbout a Boy was adapted for television and aired on NBC from 22 February 2014 to 17 February 2015.
+About a Boy was adapted for television and aired on NBC from 22 February 2014 to 17 February 2015.
 The show was developed by Jason Katims and it is the second adaptation based on the 1998 novel.
 The series stars David Walton, Minnie Driver and Benjamin Stockham.

 Hulu premiered a 10-episode reboot of High Fidelity starring Zoë Kravitz on 14 February 2020.

 Music

 The importance of music in Hornby's novels, and in his life, is evidenced by his long-standing and fruitful collaborations with the rock band Marah, fronted by Dave and Serge Bielanko.
 Hornby has even toured in the United States and Europe with the band, joining them on stage to read his essays about particular moments and performers in his own musical history that have had a particular meaning for him.
-Nick Hornby is not related to either Bruce Hornsby nor Nikki Hornsby who are singer, songwriters, musicians and professionally known USA Recording artist.

 Hornby's music criticism (most notably for The New Yorker and in his own Songbook) has been widely criticised by writers such as Kevin Dettmar (in his book Is Rock Dead), Curtis White (in an essay at www.centreforbookculture.org, titled "Kid Adorno"), Barry Faulk and Simon Reynolds for his embrace of rock traditionalism and conservative take on post-rock and other experimental musics (exemplified in Hornby's negative review of the Radiohead album Kid A).

 Hornby has also had extensive collaboration with American singer/songwriter Ben Folds.
 Their album Lonely Avenue was released in September 2010.
 Folds wrote the music, with Hornby contributing lyrics.
 Prior to the album's release, the single "Picture Window" was released on Ben Folds' website.
 A bootleg version of a song about Levi Johnston written by Hornby and Folds and performed by Folds, appeared on the internet.
 Remaining Hornby lyrics provided the title song of the 2012 Ben Folds Five reunion album, The Sound of the Life of the Mind.

 In 2022, Hornby released the book Dickens and Prince, where he makes connections between the musician Prince and author Charles Dickens.